How To Install Your PoleClinometer™

 A gap/offset/overlap of less than 1mm means you’re good-to-go.

 Not quite right?
-Check the oops page for help.
+Just peel off your sticker (careful not to stretch it) and try again.
+Or check the oops page for help.

 Remove your pole basket or lower pole section.